EmmaTheMartian/Packboiler/README.md

 Packboiler uses a template system which allows it to work regardless of Minecraft version, modloader, and modloader version.
 It's extremely flexible too without sacrificing ease-of-use.

+Packboiler can also be used simply as a tool to make building modpacks using an Hjson interface rather than managing Packwiz TOML files.

 ## Usage

 First you'll need to install [Packwiz](https://packwiz.infra.link/) and Packboiler.